 In Malaysia and Singapore, I have tried Bak Kut Teh or meat bone tea soup.
-It is a traditional meat dish believed to be introduced in the said country in “the 19th century by Chinese workers.”
-Cooking it calls for ingredients such as sliced pork ribs, shiitake mushrooms (dried), scallion, coriander seeds, soy and oyster sauces, star anise, and white pepper powder.
+It is a traditional meat dish believed to be introduced in the said country in “the 19th century by Chinese actors.”
+Cooking it calls for ingredients such as sliced pork ribs, shiitake mushrooms (dried), spring onion, coriander seeds, soy and oyster sauces, star anise, and white pepper powder.

-In Korea, Dolsot Bibimbap (mixed rice) is a traditional complete meal I have fallen in loved with, especially when served warm in a preheated small bowl.
-The mixing of the colors of the veggies are very artistic, and so cool to the eyes.
-The ingredients it uses are flavored white rice, sliced cucumber, spinach, bean sprouts, shiitake mushrooms, carrots, sunny side up egg, beef (or pork or chicken), chili pepper paste, and several sauces.
+In Korea, Dolsot Bibimbap (mixed rice) is a traditional complete meal I have fallen in love with, especially when served warm in a preheated small bowl.
+The mixing of the colors of the veggies is very aesthetic, and so cool to the eyes.
+The ingredients it uses are flavored white rice, sliced cucumber, spinach, bean sprouts, shiitake mushrooms, carrots, sunny side up egg, beef (or pork or chicken), chili pepper paste, and various sauces.

-I also like the adventure of open sky dining, particularly at night in the streets.
-Street foods are cheap, and the escapade that is included in finding the best tasting ready-to-cook, ready-to-eat meals sold by street hawkers is in itself delicious.
+I also like the adventure of open sky dining, especially at night in the streets.
+Street foods are inexpensive, and the escapade that is included in finding the best tasting easy-to-cook, ready-to-eat meals sold by street hawkers is in itself delicious.

 When I am able to unplug and take a break to travel, that is when I know I am allowing transformation to channel in a new me.